Claude Launchpad

 • If memory is not installed, it starts the interactive installer

-• If memory is already installed, it shows memory stats
+• If memory is fully installed, it shows memory stats

-claude-launchpad memory --dashboard requires memory to be installed first.
+claude-launchpad memory --dashboard requires memory to be fully installed first.

 What it installs